 I do not even remember the little white lie I told on that one.
 But it was something about the strength of the Hawaiian sun.

 The beach is a small one but ideal to just hand out and enjoy the sun and the sea for a few hours.
 There are even a couple of picnic tables if you want to have lunch there.

 There are many more impressive beaches in Hawaii, but I kind of wanted this to be just nice but now an amazing beach.
-I did not want my friend to like the beach so much she would not want to leave.
+I did not want my friend to like the beach so much that she would not want to leave.
 As it was, we needed to drive across the big island for “lunch” so I needed her to be willing to move without a ton of explanation.